steveschofield/shannon-uncontained/README.md

   --output ./shannon-results-$(date +%Y%m%d-%H%M%S)
 ```

+XSS validation uses discovered parameters when available.
+If none are found, the XSS validator will try a default seed path at `/search?q=` before skipping.

 ### Agent Configuration via JSON

 Provide per-agent options in a JSON file and point `--config` to it.